manbehindthemadness/arcache/docs/index.rst

 ------

 RCache's configuration file is specified as an argument when either the Cache or SlugCache classes are initialized.
-If no file is specified the defaults.ini will be used instead:
+If no file is specified the defaults.ini will be used instead.

+``config file:``

 .. code-block:: ini